 When finally home and free, some of the 'martyrs' settled on farms in England and four emigrated to Canada.

 The tree under which the 'martyrs' met is now very old and reduced to a stump, but it has become a place of pilgrimage in Tolpuddle, where it is known as the 'Martyrs Tree'.
 A commemorative seat and shelter was erected in 1934 on the green by the wealthy London draper Sir Ernest Debenham.

-The story of the Tolpuddle Martyrs is perhaps the best known case in the early history of the Trade Unions.
+The story of the Tolpuddle Martyrs is perhaps the best known case in the early history of the Trade Union Movement.

 Tolpuddle Martyrs Rally - third week in July